 - Add the butternut squash, sugar and remaining 2 cups of water and mix everything well.

-- Close the pressure cooker with the lid and safety valve and cook in medium heat for about 12 to 14 minutes or about 4 whistles come.
+- Close the pressure cooker with the lid and safety valve and cook in medium heat for about 12 to 14 minutes after the steam comes or about 4 whistles.

 - After 12 to 14 minutes of cooking in medium heat, switch off the stove and wait for the pressure cooker to cool down.